Bruce George Draper, known for his quiet commitment to helping others and serving the community, died on May 29, 2020.

 At Dartmouth Bruce was invited by friends into the Raleigh Society of explorers and relished the challenge of the Royal Naval Colleges ‘Norped ’61’ four-day ski and climbing expedition to Jostedalsbreen, Norway.
 This was a formative experience of learning to love another culture’s food, language, music, and landscape.
 He gained colours for athletics and was described as a fine sportsman especially in discus, javelin, and shotput.
-He was runner-up in light middle weight boxing and competed in the 1st Inter-Services Colleges Ski-Race at St Moritz Switzerland in 1962.
+He was runner-up in light middle weight boxing and had fun competing in the 1st Inter-Services Colleges Ski-Race at St Moritz Switzerland in 1962.
 Nick Franks, Captain of the ’62 Dartmouth ski team competing against Sandhurst and Cranwell, jokes that the “quiet, dull resort of St Moritz was chosen and as you can imagine we had an amazing time”.

-Appointed to the minesweeper HMAS Snipe in 1964, he carried out patrol and surveillance duties on waters infested with gun running communist insurgents engaging in war tactics in Malaysian waters during the Indonesian Konfrontasi.
+Appointed to the minesweeper HMAS Snipe in 1964, he carried out patrol and surveillance duties on waters infested with gun running communist insurgents engaged in war tactics in Malaysian waters during the Indonesian Konfrontasi.
 “It was a fully-fledged regional conflict” recalls BRNC graduate John Ingram.
 Snipe came under fire, and the constant vigilance in the non-airconditioned tropical climate with humidity levels hovering above 80% tested the mettle of all.
 Colleagues from this time described Bruce as a capable and fair-minded officer of principle.